-In 2021, tuition for full-time students at Oklahoma State University was $5,356 a year for in-state students and $20,877 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at Oklahoma State University was $5,417 a year for in-state students and $20,937 a year for out-of-state students.

 Oklahoma State University has the same tuition for international students as for those from out of state.

-International students at Oklahoma State University can expect to pay around $20,877 per year, before any scholarships or financial aid.
+International students at Oklahoma State University usually pay around $20,937 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Oklahoma State University is $9,106 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Room and board at Oklahoma State University costs $9,175 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the school dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
 The cost of board-only is $6,520.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Oklahoma State University undergrads use financial aid to finance their education.
-In 2021, 8,943 of the 20,307 undergrads enrolled received financial aid.
-Oklahoma State University meets 73.8 percent of the demonstrated financial need for undergraduates.
+In 2022, 9,073 of the 20,197 undergrads enrolled received financial aid.
+Oklahoma State University meets 71.4% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $16,692 a year.
-Around 49 percent of Oklahoma State University undergrads take out student loans to cover any remaining costs.
-Oklahoma State University graduates who have student loans graduate with an average of $26,086 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $17,061 a year.
+Around 52% of Oklahoma State University undergrads take out student loans to cover any remaining costs.
+Oklahoma State University graduates who have student loans graduate with an average of $26,101 of student loan debt.

 The average debt for each loan type varies.